-Appendix 4 - Strategic priorities - Doing the basics brilliantly!
+Appendix 4 -

+Strategic priorities - Doing the basics brilliantly!

-- Ensure effective governance and smooth succession to Board - 2.
+- 1. Ensure effective governance and smooth succession to Board - 2.
 Deliver new homes under the Strategic Partnership - 3.
 Deliver repairs and customer services that are fit for purpose - 4.
 Strengthen customer voice with a new Resident Influence Committee (RIC) - 5.
 Collate comprehensive stock information to inform asset management decisions - 6.
 Ensure provision of reliable and secure data on homes, customers and people - 7.
-Develop robust processes to ensure compliance with Health & Safety requirements - 8.
-Review care services and assets to deliver effectiveness and viability - Develop staff culture to support Equality, Diversity and Inclusion, wellbeing and psychological safety - 10.
-Review financial plan to meet liquidity requirements, deliver Value for Money and ensure sufficient headroom in our covenants
+Develop robust processes to ensure compliance with Health and Safety requirements - 8.
+Review care assets and services to deliver effectiveness and viability - 9.
+Develop staff culture to support EDI, wellbeing and psychological safety - Review financial plan to meet liquidity requirements, deliver VFM and ensure sufficient headroom in our covenants